 It’s the perfect weekend getaway to satisfy your European travel needs, without being overrun by tourists.
 Let’s jump in!

 You guys know I’m a huge fan of non-traditional lodging, because I think you can truly see the world, without breakin’ the bank!
 You also know I’m a huge fan (seriously, I go on and on) about how much I love Booking.com.

 The best part about this?
 My two favorite things about traveling combined into one, and we snagged an amaaaazing loft apartment in Porto that was less than $50 a night.
 SCORE.
 Seriously, finding deals like this on cute places makes my heart oh-so happy.
-We’ve started seriously using Booking.com religiously because they have amazing customer service, and an unheard of cancellation policy.
+We’ve started using Booking.com religiously because they have amazing customer service, and an unheard of cancellation policy.
 Not to mention, you can snag cute places like this!

-I was seriously so obsessed with this little loft apartment, I didn’t want to leave!
+I was so obsessed with this little loft apartment, I didn’t want to leave!
 I’m a firm believer that staying in untraditional places makes your trip extra special, so I absolutely love that Booking.com is offering apartments to rent!
-We’re even thinking about putting our place in Barcelona up for rent so we can save toward our next trip (seriously always plottin’ our next adventure over here!).
+We’re even thinking about putting our place in Barcelona up for rent so we can save toward our next trip (truly always plottin’ our next adventure over here!).

 If you guys are ready to book your next big trip and want to stay in a gorg place like this, CLICK RIGHT HERE for $30 off your next booking on Booking.com!
 You can thank me later 😉

 Okay, so now that you’ve got an epic apartment to rest your head in, what should you do while you’re in Porto?
 Let’s get to it!